 Consider your specific needs when deciding on a credit card.
 Make sure to thoroughly review all of the APR details, as well as the terms and conditions of the card.

 Want to make sure your actual cost of borrowing is the same as the advertised APR?
 Time to break out the calculator.

 Knowing how your APR is calculated is useful, even if you plan to pay off your entire balance every billing cycle.
 It can offer insight into whether you’re getting a good deal or if your APR is more punitive than what your credit card company is advertising.

-Though it’s called an “annual” percentage rate, you need to know how the APR breaks down on a day-to-day basis to see how it’s enforced.
+Though it’s called an “annual” percentage rate, the APR is calculated on a day-to-day basis.
 This number is known as a daily periodic rate (DPR).